alexandersumer/sliding-limiter/README.md

-# RateLimiter module for Ruby on Rails
+# Rate limiter module for Ruby on Rails

 ## High level design